thescientist13/gallinago/README.md

 * `source`: path of the file to copy
 * `destination`: path of where to copy the file to

-An third options object can be provided with the following supported options
+A third options object can be provided with the following supported options
 - `create` - automatically create the directory provided in the first param (default is `true`)

 ```js